femgineer/website/wp-content/plugins/customize-login-image/readme.txt

 Of course we do.
 That's why we created it. ;-)

 == Changelog ==

+= 3.3 =
+* Solved Warning: call_user_func_array() expects parameter 1 to be a valid callback, function ‘cli_show_server_hostname’

+= 3.2 =
+* Bugfix for error: Fatal Error customize-login-image.php on line 66

+= 3.1 =
+* Added translations to the IP and/or HOSTNAME information shown on login screen.

+= 3.0 =
+* Added checkboxes to show the IP and/or HOSTNAME on login screen.

 = 2.0 =
 * Added compatibility to WordPress 3.8 "Parker".